ytarazona/scikit-eo/paper/paper.md

 <!-- #region -->
 # Summary & Propose

-Remote sensing and, more importantly, the growing accessibility of remotely sensed data, has fundamentally transformed our capacity to comprehend, classify, and monitor the connected environmental conditions of our planet.
-This enhanced understanding has enables researchers to address and tackle a broader range of challenges effectively, by using novel tools and data at multiple scales that help to shed new light into the underlying factors that contribute to both local and global issues.
+In recent years the availability of remote sensing data has increased substantially.
+A growing body of spaceborne and drone imagery including optical and radar imagery with increasing spatial (i.e. sub-metric) and temporal resolutions is now available.
+This remotely sensed data has enables researchers to address and tackle a broader range of challenges effectively, by using novel tools and data at multiple scales that help to shed new light into the underlying factors that contribute to both local and global issues.

 As more accessible the data is, the bigger the need is for open-source tools to read, process and execute analysis that contribute to underpin patterns, changes and trends that are critical for environmental studies.
-Applications that integrate spatial-temporal data are currently used for several purposes, such as monitoring and assessment land cover changes [@Liping2018], deforestation [@Blanc2016], impact on urbanization level [@Trinder2020], climate change impacts [@Yang2013], water quality [@Wang2019], air pollution [@Seham2022], biodiversity conservation [@Jeannine2022], and natural disaster management [@Kucharczyk2021], to name a few.
-By collecting data over large periods of time researchers can identify or measure the impact of human activities on ecosystems and support the data-driven decision-making process for more sustainable resource management [@Jensen2000].
+Applications that integrate spatial-temporal data are used to map, analyze and monitor a variety of complex environmental processes and impacts, such as monitoring and assessment land cover changes [@Chaves2020], crop classifications [@], deforestation [@Tarazona2021], impact on urbanization level [@Trinder2020], climate change impacts [@Yang2013], biodiversity conservation [@Jeannine2022], and natural disaster management [@Kucharczyk2021], to name a few.

 But more availability of data, does not necessary more easy ways to process the data.
-Analysts spend an important among of time time finding the correct libraries that allow them to read and process the data.
-Tools for mapping land degradation through linear trend of vegetation indices [@TARAZONA2018367], [@Tarazona2022], data fusion process for optical and radar images to quickly classify the vegetation cover, and the integration of machine learning techniques are still separate in multiple libraries, along with diffuse documentation that limits the analysis where the main concerns of the causes or patterns of the environmental conditions should be the main focus.
+Analysts spend an important among of time finding the correct libraries that allow them to read and process the data.
+Although there are multiple efforts to make available command line tools for selecting, processing and analysis of satellite imagery, tools for mapping land degradation through linear trend of vegetation indices [@TARAZONA2020100337], data fusion process for optical and radar images to quickly classify the vegetation cover, and the integration of machine learning techniques are still separate in multiple libraries, along with diffuse documentation that limits the analysis where the main concerns of the causes or patterns of the environmental conditions should be the main focus.

-Therefore, **scikit-eo** is a Python package that provides the necessary tools for remote sensing analysis.
+Therefore, here we present **scikit-eo**, a new Python package that provides the necessary tools for remote sensing analysis.
 It is a centralized, scalable and open source toolkit, developed to fill the gaps in remotely sensed data processing tools.
 This toolkit can be use in multiple venues from a lecturer room as a toolkit for introduction of programming skills using python and remote sensing for environmental studies, or can be use as part of any Python setting in a research project.
 The majority of the tools including in **scikit-eo** are derived from scientific publications, while others are valuable algorithms that streamline data processing into just a few lines of code.
 By integrating this set of diverse tools, users can focus their time and energy on analyzing the results of their data, rather than getting bogged down in the intricacies lines of code.
 By centralizing, integrating use cases and example of data, **scikit-eo** serves as a way to allow researchers to optimize their resources and dedicate their focus to the meaningful interpretation of their findings with greater efficiency, rather to stress out with coding task.

 # Highlights

-**scikit-eo** is an open-source package built entirely in Python that provides a variety of remote sensing tools, from basic and exploratory functions to more advanced methods to classify, calibrate, or fusion satellite imagery.
-Depending on users' needs **scikit-eo** can provide the basic but essential land cover characterization mapping including the confusion matrix and the required metrics.
-User's accuracy, producer's accuracy, omissions and commissions are required metrics that users can get in a form of a pandas ```DataFrame``` object.
-Using **scikit-eo** users can produce a predicted classes map, i.e., a land cover map which represents the output of the classification algorithm or the output of the segmentation algorithm.
-These two outcomes must be generated along with the uncertainties with a confidence interval ($95$% or $90$%).
-All required metrics can be obtained with **scikit-eo**.
+**scikit-eo** is an open-source package built entirely in Python, through Object-Oriented Programming and Structured Programming, that provides a useful variety of remote sensing tools, from basic and exploratory functions to more advanced methods to classify, calibrate, or fusion satellite imagery.
+Depending on users' needs, **scikit-eo** can provide the basic but essential land cover characterization mapping including the confusion matrix and the required metricss such as user's accuracy, producer's accuracy, omissions and commissions errors.
+The combination of these required metrics can be obtained in a form of a pandas ```DataFrame``` object.
+Furthermore, a class prediction map, i.e., a land cover map which represents the output of the classification algorithm or the output of the segmentation algorithm.
+These two outcomes must include uncertainties with a confidence levels (e.g., at $95$% or $90$%).
+All required metrics from the confusion matrix can be easily computed and include confidence levels with **scikit-eo**.
 There are other useful tools for remote sensing analysis that can be found in this package, for more information about the full list of the supported function as well how to install and execute the package within a python setting visit [scikit-eo website](https://ytarazona.github.io/scikit-eo/)

 # Audience